swizzin/docs.swizzin.ltd/docs/dev/setup.md

 ---

 ## VM
-We highly suggest you use a virtualised environment to test your swizzin set up.
-It is extremely convenient to have this isolated from the rest of your system, and be able to discard and initialise a system within minutes.
+We highly suggest you use a virtualized environment to test your swizzin set up.
+It is extremely convenient to have this isolated from the rest of your system, and be able to discard and initialize a system within minutes.

 ### Multipass
 :::tip Sausage's preferred development setup
 :::
-1. Enable virtualisation OS and BIOS side
+1. Enable virtualization OS and BIOS side
 1. [Install multipass](https://multipass.run)
 1. Run `multipass shell` to start a default primary VM and join the shell.
 2. Get swizzin repo on your VM